hphelion/documentation/bindings.fog.object-storage.md

 ##Using the Request Abstraction## {#UsingtheRequestAbstraction}

-1. List all container for the given account
+1. List all container for the given account:

         response = conn.get_containers
         response.body               # returns an array of container hash objects